kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 update t_employee set salary = salary + ? where id = ?
 ```

 Sometimes we may need to execute a large number of updates at one time, and the performance of calling `update` function in a loop may be intolerable.
-This time, we can use `batchUpdate` function, that can improve the performance of batch update.
+This time, we can use `batchUpdate` function, that can improve the performance of batch updates.
 Similar to `batchInsert` function, it's also implemented based on `executeBatch` of JDBC.
-The operation below shows how to use `batchUpdate` to udpate specific departments' location to "Hong Kong".
+The operation below shows how to use `batchUpdate` to update specific departments' location to "Hong Kong".
 We can see that the usage is similar to `batchInsert`, the only difference is we need to specify the update conditions by `where` function.

 ```kotlin
 Departments.batchUpdate {